joeyrideout/joeyrideout.github.io/_posts/2018-2-25-cryptocurrency-has-reincentivized-information-security.md

 of stolen user data on both the supply side and the demand side of the market.

 <b>This trend is about to reverse completely, for one reason: digital currency
-is worth far more than personally identifiable information and stolen credit card numbers.</b>
+is worth far more than personally identifiable information and financial account log-ins.
+A $2200 digital currency wallet is worth $2200.</b>

 Information Security professionals are in the business of protecting digital assets, and digital money has just been invented.
 Let that sink in for a